A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: Concept

-UAVs are inherently unstable systems. relying on continuous and substantial rotor efforts to maintain stability.
-Given their operation in the airspace, perturbations can have more disruptive effects compared to ground robots.
-Therefore, when designing UAMs, which involve arm movements and interaction with the environment, particular attention must be dedicated to minimizing these disturbances.
-The design of UAM arms prioritizes the constant maintenance of their Center of Mass (CoM) close to the CoM of the drone.
-Consequently, it is imperative that the base of an arm carries the majority of its weight.
-Additionally, compliance can be strategically integrated into the arm's design.
-Firstly, it prevents the arm from breaking during accidental collisions between the arms and the environment.
-Secondly, compliance mitigates the impact on the stability of the drone caused by sudden and impulsive loads encountered during manipulation tasks.
+UAVs are inherently unstable systems, relying on continuous and substantial rotor efforts to maintain stability.
+Compared with ground robots, the disturbances to aerial manipulators brought by operations may have a more devastating impact, making it particularly challenging to conduct interactive tasks in unknown environments where there are more potential disturbances.
+Therefore, when designing aerial manipulators, particular attention must be dedicated to minimizing those disturbances caused by arm movement and interaction.
+One of the lessons in the arm design with application to aerial manipulation is to constantly maintain their Center of Mass (CoM) close to the CoM of the UAV.
+Consequently, it is imperative that the base of the arm carries the majority of its weight.
+Additionally, compliance can be integrated into the design, which can prevent the arm from breaking during accidental collisions between the robot and the environment and mitigate the impact on the stability of the UAV caused by sudden and impulsive loads encountered during manipulation.
+Furthermore, in order to tactfully respond to various situations that may arise in unknown environments, a practical strategy is to maintain human supervision of the aerial manipulator rather than relying entirely on its autonomy.